Problem 23: Intersection of ellipses () 2002 Paper I

 As commented earlier, there really wasn’t much to this question apart from solving simultaneous equations and quadratic equations.
 I suppose that the daunting feature is that very little help is given in the way of intermediate steps of answers.

-Another daunting feature is the unexplained parameter a in the equation of the circle.
+Another daunting feature is the unexplained parameter in the equation of the circle.
 Two ellipses can intersect in four points, three points (if the ellipses touch rather than intersect at one of the points), two points, one point or not at all.

 In general, we wouldn’t expect to be able to draw a circle through four given points.
 We would expect exactly one circle through three given points (not lying on a line), but a whole family of circles through any two points.
-Our ellipses intersect in two points, which is why the circle depends on a parameter a.
+Our ellipses intersect in two points, which is why the circle depends on a parameter .